-Donating items that are in working condition, contain all of their pieces and parts, and are free of stains and rips is the best way to ensure your goods do the most good.
+Donating items that are in working condition, contain all of their pieces and parts, and are free of stains and rips is the best way to ensure your items do the most good.

 Step 3: Call AFIL

 Ready to drop off your items or schedule a pick up?
-Call AFIl at 319-243-9932 to find out daily office hours for drop off.
+Call AFIl at 319-232-2552 to find out daily office hours for drop off.
 To schedule a pickup of larger items, call the office and a time/day will be scheduled for pick up.
-Click Here To View Our Donation Form and Request a Day/Time for Pick Up

 How You Are Helping?

 When you donate to AFIL, you are making a significant difference in the lives of veterans living in your community.
 After you drop off your donated items, we use them to provide household furnishings and basic items to veterans just out of homelessness or veterans moving on from one of our transitional homes into permanent housing.